aperezr20/AML_Project_Perez_Rodriguez/README.md

 ```

-* Model predictions of an image from the test split
+* Model predictions of an image from the test split (segmentation will be saved in a folder called 'Visualizations_RMATIS_Demo' at main level)
 ```
  $ python main.py --mode demo --img img_file_name